an0th3rhuman/xiomara/Crypto/50/README.md

-The description and the image files are only shown to the player.
+The description and Jacob.jpeg are the only files that are shown to the player.